restatedev/restate-holiday/README.md

 ## Invoking

 Note that we use the `-k` flag to skip certificate validation and make requests work against an ingress endpoint using a self-signed certificate.
-If you are testing against a Managed Restate service or with a valid certificate, you can omit this flag.
+If you are calling Restate Cloud, or have a valid certificate deployed, you can omit this flag.

 ```shell
 curl -k $INGRESS/trips/reserve --json '{}'